enif77/DockerPlayground/docs/prometheus-node-exporter.md

 scp ./<extracted-archive>/node_exporter root@192.168.1.1:/usr/bin
 ```

-Check, if the `node_exporter` runs:
+Check, if the `node_exporter` runs (execute this on the router!):

 ```
 /usr/bin/node_exporter
 ```

-You should log messages from it.
+You should see log messages from it.
 Collected metrics should be visible at:

 ```
 http://192.168.1.1:9100/metrics